 \subsection{Multi-view 3D Reconstruction}

-Given an input video sequence $\{I_t\}$, we reconstruct the scene using vipe~\cite{huang2025vipe}, which estimates extrinsics of the camera per-frame $(R_t, \mathbf{t}_t)$ and a dense depth map $D_t$.
+Given an input video sequence $\{I_t\}$, we reconstruct the scene using Vipe~\cite{huang2025vipe}, which estimates per-frame camera extrinsics $(R_t, \mathbf{t}_t)$ and a dense depth map $D_t$.
 With camera intrinsics $K$, each pixel $\mathbf{u} = (u, v)$ in frame $t$ with depth $D_t(\mathbf{u})$ is back-projected as

 where $\tilde{\mathbf{u}}$ is the homogeneous coordinate of $\mathbf{u}$.
 Aggregating points from all frames produces a scene-level point cloud $\mathcal{P}$ in a global coordinate system.